Webcam Agency Fees and Splits in 2026: What's Fair, What's a Red Flag

 Estimate the Value Added

-Consider what the agency provides that you couldn’t easily do yourself:
+Consider what the agency provides that you could not easily replicate independently:

 What would it cost to replicate these services independently?

-If the agency’s fees are less than the cost of replacing their services, they’re providing value.
+If the agency’s fees are less than the cost of replacing their services, they are providing genuine value.

 Talk to Current Models